Aru Shah and the End of Time: Reception

 Aru Shah and the End of Time received 3/5 stars from Common Sense Media, which stated that it was a "Flawed but fascinating modern spin on Indian mythology", citing "problems with the storytelling".
 The book has been listed as one of the "Best Books to Read If You Love Harry Potter" by Oprah Magazine.
 Rick Riordan said that the book "had everything I like.
 Humour, great characters and awesome mythology!"
 Eoin Colfer, author of Artemis Fowl said a "new star was born."

 Reader's Digest said that "This is Percy Jackson meets Sailor Moon."
-Goodreads gave it a 4.1/5 rating based on 2,685 reviews, along with four and a half stars.
 The Library Thing gave it 5 stars, saying the book was "fresh.
 And great."
 Kirkus Reviews wrote that "in her middle grade debut, Chokshi spins fantastical narrative of feminism and mythology that everyone, including children of Indian origin, will like."
 The book was also nominated for the 2019 Nebula Award.

 Sequels

 In April 2019 a sequel, Aru Shah and the Song of Death, was released, and continues Aru's story.
 It was just over 300 pages.
 A third installment, Aru Shah and the Tree of Wishes was published in May 2020, and a fourth book, entitled Aru Shah and the City of Gold was released on April 6, 2021.
-A fifth and final book, Aru Shah and the Nectar of Immortality, has been confirmed and will be released in April 2022.
+A fifth and final book, Aru Shah and the Nectar of Immortality, was released on April 5, 2022.